RustMagazine/rustmagazine/content/issue-2/applicative-parsing.md

 }
 ```

-At this point parser can represent arguments of any type and failures too.
+At this point the parser can represent arguments of any type and failures too.
 Function `parse` is an
 ad hoc thing and isn't coming from Category Theory.

 ## Composing failing computations